-Privately held companies are not required by law to disclose specifically the remuneration, fees, or benefits payable to the directors.
-Regarding publicly held companies, however, the applicable regulations under Swiss company law require that the aggregate amounts but also the comprehensive compensation packages of each of the board's members as well as the highest total compensation package among the members of senior management be disclosed separately.
+Privately held companies are not required by law to specifically disclose the remuneration, fees, or benefits payable to their directors and executive management.
+Regarding publicly held companies, however, Swiss company law requires the disclosure of the respective aggregate remuneration amounts for each, the board and the executive management, and in addition the total compensation of each of the board members as well as the highest total compensation among the members of executive management (but not the specific compensation of the other members of executive management).
+Further specific disclosure requirements apply.
 That information is to be disclosed in a separate audited compensation report to the shareholders pursuant to OaEC.

-The SIX Corporate Governance Directive extends the abovementioned requirement to all issuers with a primary listing at the SIX Swiss Exchange (ie, with no other main listing) whether incorporated in Switzerland or not.
+The SIX Directive Corporate Governance extends the above-mentioned requirement to all issuers with a primary listing at the SIX Swiss Exchange (ie, with no other main listing) whether incorporated in Switzerland or not.
 In addition, it requires disclosure of information on the basic principles and elements of compensation and share-ownership programmes as well as the method of its determination.

-For banking entities, insurances, funds as well as branches thereof, FINMA has issued rules in its circular "Minimum standards for remuneration schemes of financial institutions", in effect since 1 January 2010.
+For banking entities, insurances, funds as well as branches thereof, FINMA has issued rules in its circular "Remuneration schedules".
 These rules contain the basic principles and general elements of compensation with regard to all employees, directors and officers of the company.
 However, implementation of these rules is only compulsory for larger banks and insurance companies.